ReflectionsProjections/rp2013/_posts/speakers/2013-09-02-brian-smith.md

 <br />

 ## About Brian
 Brian Smith has had a fascination with consumer software since he built a social music player for Engineering Open House as part of SIGSoft.
-Smith graduated from UIUC in 2008 and spent a couple years figuring out what he t want to do before joining Dropbox in 2010.
-Since then, s worked on a variety of projects at Dropbox, having most recently launched the Datastores API at DBX in July.
+Smith graduated from UIUC in 2008 and spent a couple years figuring out what he wanted to do before joining Dropbox in 2010.
+Since then, Brian has worked on a variety of projects at Dropbox, having most recently launched the Datastores API at DBX in July.